futarchy-fi/midpoint-agi/docs/VISION.md

 ### 1. GoalDecomposer (Strategic Planning)

-**Purpose**: Breaks complex goals into manageable subgoals and develops strategies to achieve them.
+**Purpose**: Breaks complex goals into manageable subgoals, focusing on the single most important next step.

 **Inputs**:
 - Initial state (typically a git repository at a specific commit)
 - Final goal with validation criteria
-- Previous strategy attempts and analyses (if any)
+- Previous execution attempts and analyses (if any)
 - Available budget allocation

 **Outputs**:
-- StrategyPlan containing:
+- SubgoalPlan containing:
-  - Strategy description
+  - Next step description
-  - Immediate next subgoal
-  - Success criteria for the subgoal
+  - Validation criteria for the step
+  - Reasoning for this choice
-  - Estimated points needed
+  - Whether further decomposition is needed
+  - Relevant context for child goals

 **Responsibilities**:
-- Analyze the current state and goal
+- Analyze the current state using available tools
-- Learn from past strategy failures
-- Create realistic, achievable next steps
+- Follow OODA loop to determine next steps
-- Allocate resources (points) effectively
+- Recursively decompose complex tasks
+- Identify when a task is directly executable
+- Selectively pass relevant context to child goals

 ### 2. TaskExecutor (Implementation)

-**Purpose**: Implements strategies by taking concrete actions using available tools.
+**Purpose**: Implements directly executable tasks identified by the GoalDecomposer.

 **Inputs**:
 - Current state
-- Strategy and subgoal to implement
+- Executable task specifications
+- Validation criteria
 - Points budget for this execution

 **Outputs**: